100 Notable alumni of

 -

-Nicholas Mark Ahmed is an American professional baseball shortstop in the Texas Rangers organization.
-He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, San Francisco Giants, Los Angeles Dodgers, and San Diego Padres.
-He has won the Gold Glove Award twice, in 2018 and 2019.
+Nicholas Mark Ahmed is an American former professional baseball shortstop.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks, San Francisco Giants, Los Angeles Dodgers, San Diego Padres, and Texas Rangers.
+He won the Gold Glove Award twice, in 2018 and 2019.

 -